 When linking an ECW we can alter the coordinate system and Style the image, changing channel assignments and how channels are interpreted.
 The data within the ECW remains unchanged, but Manifold will dynamically, on-the-fly re-project and re-interpret the data in the new Style as desired.

-For example, to create the display above we have used the Style pane in the Component pane to treat the ECW not as a three-channel RGB image but as a single channel image, forcing use of Channel 0 as a single index channel to drive the display based on a palette, as shown.
+For example, to create the display above we have used the Style pane in the Component tab of the Info pane to treat the ECW not as a three-channel RGB image but as a single channel image, forcing use of Channel 0 as a single index channel to drive the display based on a palette, as shown.
 We have also clicked the Options tab to apply hill shading.
 This is nuts, of course, since the image is a photographic image and not terrain elevation data.
 But we can interpret it as if it was intended to be terrain elevation data to create the display seen above.

 When we want to do more than just viewing, and to work with images using the full power of Manifold, we can import an ECW as a Manifold image.